GogiPuttar/adityanairswebsite.github.io/_posts/2022-10-03-DancingHexapod.md

 hidden: true
 ---

-Python, Motion Planning, Simulation, Legged Locomotion, HEBI Daisy Hexapod
+Python, Motion Planning, Legged Locomotion, PyBullet, HEBI Daisy Hexapod

 ***To feel the rhythm of the robot, I recommend you turn the volume on! 🔊***